Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 git checkout -b <name-of-new-branch>
 ```

-Once on a new branch, files in the Working Directory can be worked on as usual, and changes can be added and committed.
+Once on a new branch, files in the working directory can be worked on as usual, and changes can be added and committed.
 Those changes will however only be committed to the current branch and will not affect anything on `main`.

 ### Merging